pamcourter/Python-Portfolio/FirstPrg.md

-[Download Code](datanotationtest_passURL.py) This first project was a test to create a python file to pass in a URL and it would pull the data from a table in the URL, transform it and redisplay a hidden message.
+(datanotationtest_passURL.py) This first project was a test to create a python file to pass in a URL and it would pull the data from a table in the URL, transform it and redisplay a hidden message.
 I had to look up a lot of Python commands as I have not learned much yet, but I was able to get the program to work and display the code.
 I learned a lot about python error handling, lol.
 But sometimes that's the best way to learn.
+[Download Code File]

   <img width="798" height="617" alt="image" src="https://github.com/user-attachments/assets/2e4a31ed-31d5-4a1b-a4ba-98e3b7f3249d" />